OluwatobiAkintokun/Contact-Center-Analysis-Power-BI/README.md

 4. Agent’s performance statistics
 5. Average speed of answer
 6. Number of Calls by Topic
-7. Number of Calls by Month
-8. Number of Calls Answered and Rejected by Month
+7. Number of Calls Answered and Rejected by Month
-9. Agent with the highest satisfaction rating
+8. Agent with the highest satisfaction rating
-10. Agent with the least satisfaction rating
+9. Agent with the least satisfaction rating

 # Dataset